 If you receive need-based financial aid and would like us to delay payment until the beginning of spring term (May) so your award won’t alter your current financial aid allocation, please indicate that on the entry form.

 Entries should be in 10-12 point font, with a left-hand margin of 1.5 inches, in PDF format A contestant must use a pen name--entirely different from his or her real name.
 Please make sure the pen name in your profile matches the one on the PDF.
 The same pen name must be used for all fall term contests This name should only appear on the title page, nowhere else in the manuscript.

 The PDF must have a title page on which shall appear:

 - The contest (e.g., The Bain-Swiggett Poetry Prize)

-The deadline for submission is absolutely no later than Wednesday, December 4, 2019, by 12 noon.
+The deadline for submission is noon (Eastern time) on January 27, 2021.
 Be advised that all contest deadlines are enforced to the minute.
-The winner will be announced at the Hopwood Underclassmen Awards Ceremony in January.
+The winner will be announced at the Hopwood Underclassmen Awards Ceremony on April 14, 2021.